Melodyxyy/Pet-Insure-Chatbot/README.md

 ## Installation

-No installation is required to use the chatbot.
+For clients, no installation is required to use the chatbot.
 Simply access the website link and start interacting with the chatbot.

 ## Mentor